-Unless the EO is providing player record sheets at the event, players must bring their own copy of their army lists, including point costs for all models in each army.
-An army list point total cannot exceed the point size chosen for the event and cannot be more than 4 points under that point size (including warjack/warbeast points).
+Unless the EO is providing player record sheets at the event, players must bring their own copy of their army list(s), including point costs for all models in each army.
+An army list point total cannot exceed the point size chosen for the event and cannot be more than 4 points under that point size (including warjack/ warbeast/horror points).
 For example, Kaelyssa, the Night's Whisper has 29 warjack points, so a 75-point Kaelyssa army must include 100 to 104 points of models.

-Some scenarios require each player to use one Masters & Champions 2018 objective.
-Stat cards for these objectives are provided on page 11.
+Some scenarios require each player to use one SR2021 objective.
+Stat cards for SR2021 objectives are provided on page 11.
 Objectives are chosen after list selection and are included in a player's army free of cost.
 A player can choose which objective they use each game.
-Both players reveal which objective they are taking simultaneously.
+Both players reveal which objective they are taking simultaneously after rolling to determine first player and determining sides.

-Each of a player's lists must be led by a different warcaster or warlock from the same Faction.
-Different versions of the same named warcaster or warlock (e.g., Caine 1 and Caine 2) count as different warcasters or warlocks when building multiple army lists.
+If a player brings more than one army list, each list must be led by a different warcaster, warlock, or infernal master from the same Faction.
+Different versions of the same named warcaster, warlock, or infernal master (e.g., Caine 1 and Caine 2) count as different warcasters, warlocks, or infernal masters when building multiple army lists.
 Player-determined model relationships (attached, client, marshaled, etc.) must be specified in the list and cannot change between rounds.